TobiWo/ethereum-consensus-client-cross-connectivity/README.md

 ### Notes

-#### Nimbus

-Nimbus will support a separate validator client from version 22.7.0 onwards.
-This will be a beta release so you should not use it immediately after release.
-However, I will test the client with all other beacon clients of course.

-#### Lodestar
+#### General

-I have lodestar instances running and will add the missing data soon.
+All client combinations which have a green rectangle will work together which means the validator will send attestations and propose blocks successfully.
+However, some client combinations still create some `warnings` or `errors` which I will clarify with the client teams.

+Furthermore I will, of course, also reach out to the client teams if a specific validator does not work with a specific beacon node (see plot).

 #### Prysm

-I didn't test prysm yet but I think because they use gRPC endpoints and no REST Api it is not possible to connect any other validator client to the prysm beacon client.
-But maybe I'm wrong here.
-Feel free to add data to the prysm validator-beacon client combinations as described below.
+I didn't test prysm yet.
+This data will be added soon (hopefully).

 ## Code